Hanaa25/AWS-KMS-S3-Encryption-CloudTrail-Lab/README.md

 ## 4. Access the Encrypted Object

-The encrypted image was opened through the Amazon S3 console to verify access to the protected object.
+The encrypted image was opened through the Amazon S3 console as part of the access test.

 ### Evidence